How much is your car worth?

 The Tucson’s corrosion warranty is 2 years longer than the 500X’s (7 vs. 5 years).

-There are almost 2 times as many Hyundai dealers as there are Fiat dealers, which makes it much easier should you ever need service under the Tucson’s warranty.
+There are over 2 times as many Hyundai dealers as there are Fiat dealers, which makes it much easier should you ever need service under the Tucson’s warranty.

 To reliably start during all conditions and help handle large electrical loads, the Tucson has a standard 600-amp battery.
 The 500X’s 500-amp battery isn’t as powerful.